 Many of today’s popular interior barn door installations feature oversized doors mounted to slide open and close along the wall, and are often complete with crossbuck detailing or heavy metal ornamentation.
 These room entries hold more interest than the routine of the typical white swinging door.
 One reason is they are often taller, wider, or thicker than typical production swing doors.

 Inspiration can be drawn from the magnificence of a Spanish castle, the hearty charm of a centuries-old farmhouse, or the beautiful crispness of long, contemporary lines.
 Possibilities are limitless with doors that can be up to 5 feet wide and 9 feet tall.

 To accommodate this trend, much of today’s modern sliding door hardware has been designed to carry larger and heavier doors.
 Non-swing door configurations are being used to create standout entrances for master bedrooms, master baths, wine cellars, dining rooms, and more.
 In other applications, larger wall-mount doors can also stylishly hide the modern convenience of closet-configured office areas and space-saving Murphy beds.

-In addition, wall-mounted sliding doors expand the possibilities for interior furnishings and decor, maximizing space and enabling greater freedom in the placement of wall art, furniture, and other décor.
+In addition, wall-mounted sliding doors expand the possibilities for interior furnishings and decor, maximizing space and enabling greater freedom in the placement of wall art, furniture, or any other décor.

 The backbone of today’s heavy-duty specialty door frames and hardware, which have the strength to support doors up to 400 lbs, are advances such as I-beam track made of commercial-grade heavy-duty aluminum and commercial grade, multi-wheel ball-bearing hangers that glide along the track to provide seamless, smooth operation.

-As you can see, am interior sliding barn door is the perfect addition to any doorway.
+As you can see, an interior sliding barn door is the perfect addition to any doorway.
 It will add some lovely rustic charm.